Ariel Sharon: Personal life

 Sharon was married twice, to two sisters, Margalit and Lily Zimmerman, who were from Romania.
 Sharon met Margalit in 1947 when she was 16, while she was tending a vegetable field, and married her in 1953, shortly after becoming a military instructor.
 Margalit was a supervisory psychiatric nurse.
 They had one son, Gur.
 Margalit died in a car accident in May 1962 and Gur died in October 1967, aged 11, after a friend accidentally shot him while the two children were playing with a rifle at the Sharon family home.
 After Margalit's death, Sharon married her younger sister, Lily.
 They had two sons, Omri and Gilad, and six grandchildren.
 Lily Sharon died of lung cancer in 2000.

-Sharon's sister, Yehudit, known as "Dita", married Dr. Shmuel Mandel.
+Sharon's sister, Yehudit, known as "Dita", married Shmuel Mandel.
 In the 1950s, the couple permanently left Israel and emigrated to the United States.
 This caused a permanent rift in the family.
 Shmuel and Vera Scheinerman were greatly hurt by their daughter's choice to leave Israel.
 As a result, Vera Scheinerman willed only a small part of her estate to Dita, an act which enraged her.
 At one point, Dita decided to return to Israel, but after Vera was informed by the Israel Lands Administration that it would not be legally possible to split the family property between Ariel and Dita, and informed her that she would not be able to build a home there, Dita, believing she was being lied to, cut her family in Israel off and refused to attend the funerals of her mother and sister-in-law.
 She reestablished contact with the family after Sharon's stroke.
 Sharon's sister has rarely been mentioned in biographies of him: he himself rarely acknowledged her and only mentioned her twice in his autobiography.

 Legacy

-A hugely consequential figure, Sharon remains a highly polarizing one too.
-While generally considered a great general and statesman among Israelis, Palestinians and some international observers revile Sharon as a war criminal.
-Human Rights Watch have contended that Sharon should have been held criminally accountable for his role in the Sabra and Shatila massacre, and other abuses.
+A hugely consequential figure, Sharon remains a highly polarizing figure as well.
+While generally considered a great general and statesman among Israelis, Palestinians and numerous media and political sources revile Sharon as a war criminal.
+Human Rights Watch has contended that Sharon should have been held criminally accountable for his role in the Sabra and Shatila massacre, and other abuses.

 The Ariel Sharon Park, an environmental park near Tel Aviv, is named for him.

 In the Negev desert, the IDF is currently building its city of training bases, Camp Ariel Sharon.
 In total, a NIS 50 billion project, the city of bases is named after Ariel Sharon, the largest active construction project in Israel, it is to become the largest IDF base in Israel.